yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 Upon success, the `BucketAccess` instance is ready and the app workload can access backend storage.

 ### Static Provisioning
-Driverless Mode allows the existing workloads to make use of COSI without the need for Vendors to create drivers.
+"Driverless" allows the existing workloads to make use of COSI without the need for vendors to create drivers.
 The following steps show the details of the workflow:
-+ Admin creates `Bucket` instance.
++ Admin creates `Bucket` instance that references an existing backend bucket.
-+ Admin creates `BucketAccess` instance.
-+ `BucketAccess` instance references `BucketAccessClass` that hosts credentials referenced through Secrets/ConfigMaps.
++ User creates a `BucketRequest` (BR) that references this `Bucket`.
-+ User creates `BucketAccessRequest` that references existing `BucketRequest` instance and `BucketAccess` instance.
++ User creates `BucketAccessRequest` (BAR) that references their BR, a `BucketAccessClass`, and their secret containing access tokens.
-+ COSI detects the existence of the `BucketAccess` instance and marks it with appropriate status for workloads to consume.
++ COSI detects the existence of the BAR and follows the [grant access](#grant-bucket-access) steps.
-	+ if the `BucketAccess` instance specifies *serviceAccountName*, we have a service account mapped to cloud provider identity and the app workload can directly use this account.
-	+ if the `BucketAccess` instance specifies *accessSecretName* we have a secret containing access credentials and the app workload can use these secrets to access the backend bucket.

 ---